top of page

 The KC Ford Laser Turbo - a successful test that likely led to the TX-3

-One of the last models to come from the KB series was the Laser Turbo, an early test that likely led to the TX-3’s that were to come.
+One of the last models to come from the KB series was the Laser Turbo, an early test that likely led to the TX-3’s to come.
 The Ford Laser Turbo strapped a low-boost huffer to either the 3 or 5 door hatch.
 It stood out too, with bespoke aesthetic treatments including white wheels to match the duco and blue vinyl badging.

 It was a point in time where Ford Australia finally surpassed Holden in the sales charts, with both the Laser and Falcon leading in their respective segments.
 It was no surprise that the KC laser took things to the next level.